yihuitee/Space-Weather-Simulation-Summer-School/day_5/Project_1.md

-# Title: Group Project 1: Analyze the differences in predicted densities by JB2008 and TIE-GCM as a function of dst
+# Group Project 1: Analyze the differences in predicted densities by JB2008 and TIE-GCM as a function of dst
 Description: In the project, the students will work together to analyze and visualize the difference in predicted densities by the JB2008 density model and the TIE-GCM density model as a function of the disturbance storm time (dst) index.